KodaZenji/baseMatch/README.md

 > You’re not using real money — only testnet ETH and USDC for Base Sepolia.

+---

- serious people date seriously — ghosting has a cost, and commitment is rewarded.
+BaseMatch helps serious people date seriously — ghosting has a cost, and commitment is rewarded.